NVIDIA/warp/docs/modules/tiles.rst

     # launch as regular SIMT kernel
     wp.launch(compute, dim=[N], inputs=[], block_dim=TILE_THREADS)

-In this example we perform some per-thread computations, and then convert the scalar ``x`` value into a tile object using the  :func:`warp.tile` function.
+In this example we have launched a regular SIMT grid using ``wp.launch()``, with ``N`` logical threads.
+The kernel performs some per-thread computations, and then converts the scalar ``x`` value into a tile object using the  :func:`warp.tile` function.
 This function takes a single value as input, and returns a tile with the same dimensions as the number of threads in the block.
 From here, the tile can used in other regular cooperative operations such as reductions, GEMMs, etc.

 Similarly, we can `untile` tile objects back to their per-thread scalar equivalent values.